bpg/terraform-provider-proxmox/docs/guides/setup-proxmox-for-tests.md

 10. Now you can run `make example`.

-11. If you see error with proxmox_virtual_environment_file: the datastore "local" does not support content type "snippets"; supported content types are: [backup iso vztmpl], you need to enable them, see <https://registry.terraform.io/providers/bpg/proxmox/latest/docs/resources/virtual_environment_file#snippets>.
+11. If you see error with proxmox_virtual_environment_file: the datastore "local" does not support content type "snippets"; supported content types are: `[backup, iso, vztmpl]`, you need to enable them, see <https://registry.terraform.io/providers/bpg/proxmox/latest/docs/resources/virtual_environment_file#snippets>.